KarahanS/Self-Supervised-Learning-for-Medical-Image-Analysis/README.md

 ## Installation

 1. We have used Python 3.10 to obtain our results.
-Although the requirements should work with higher (and some lower) Python versions, you may want to ensure working Python 3.10 environment for reproducability.
+Although the requirements should work with higher (and some lower) Python versions, you may want to ensure working Python 3.10 environment for reproducibility.